firebolt-db/godocs/docs/API-reference/using-async-queries.md

 4. **A user associated with the Firebolt service account** &ndash; You must associate a [user]({% link Guides/managing-your-organization/managing-users.md %}#-users) with your service account, and the user must have the necessary permissions to run the query on the specified database using the specified engine.
 5. **Sufficient permissions** You will need to have [USAGE permission]({% link Overview/Security/Role-Based Access Control/engine-permissions.md %}#engine-permissions) on the engine that runs the query.
 A user always has permission to view their own queries.
 To see another user's queries, you must have `MONITOR ENGINE` or `MONITOR ALL` privileges.

-To submit an asynchronous query via a raw HTTP request, you must use Firebolt protocol version 2.3 or later, while query status can be checked with any client using protocol version 2.1 or later.
+To submit an asynchronous query via a raw HTTP request, you must use Firebolt protocol version 2.3 or later, while query status can be checked with any client.
 You can verify the protocol version by checking the X-Firebolt-Protocol-Version header in API response.

 ## Use a Firebolt Driver